Best things to do in Ho Chi Minh City, Vietnam

 9. Head to Ben Thanh ward for dinner

 There are lots of great places to eat in Ho Chi Minh City and it can be a bit overwhelming knowing where to go.
 Ben Thanh ward has a good mix of everything to suit all budgets, so it’s a good area to spend your first evening in Ho Chi Minh City.
-Lý Tự Trọng street is a great place to go if you want to spend your night sipping cocktails or visiting a craft beer bar – there’s also several restaurants around here which serve both western and Vietnamese food.
+Lý Tự Trọng street is a great place to go if you want to spend your night sipping cocktails or visiting a craft beer bar.
+There are also several restaurants around here that serve both Western and Vietnamese food.
 If you are on a budget, head to one of the local street stalls and try some local noodles or Pho.

-Day 2 – Learn about Vietnam’s recent history at the War Remnants Museum and try some local food at Ben Thanh Market
+Day 2 - Learn about Vietnam's history and culture

 10. The War Remnants Museum

-Some of the photographs are quite graphic which were not pleasant to see, but it really does bring to life how brutal the war was.
-You will need about 2 hours in the museum, depending on how in depth you want to read and take in the information on display.
-Although the museum is quite a sobering experience, it is important as a visitor to learn about the history of a country and this museum is a great way to do that.
+Some of the photographs are quite graphic which were not at all pleasant to see, but it really does bring to life how brutal the war was.
+You will need about 2 hours in the museum, depending on how in-depth you want to read the information on display.
+Although the museum is quite a sobering experience, it is important to learn about the history of the country you are visiting.

 11. Visit the Reunification Palace